symfony-cmf/symfony-cmf-docs/quick_tour/the_third_party_bundles.rst

 Final Thoughts
 --------------

 You made it!
-Let me summarize what you've learned to this point:
+Let's summarize what you've learned in the Quick Tour:

 * The Symfony CMF is build for highly customized Content Management Systems;
 * The Symfony CMF team creates bundles with a specific CMS feature, which can be used both together and standalone;
-* The Symfony CMF uses the database in order to make it customizable by an admin;
+* The Symfony CMF uses the database in order to make a lot of things editable by an Admin, however the configuration is kept in the filesystem to keep deployments simple and support version control;
-* The PHPCR system is a great database build for CMS systems, but you can use any other storage system for the Symfony CMF too;
+* The PHP Content Repository (PHPCR) is a great database build for CMS systems, but you can use any other storage system for the Symfony CMF too;
 * Instead of binding controllers to routes, the routes are bound to content objects.
-* The Symfony CMF tried to not reinvent the wheel and with that, created a lot of bundles which are build on top of common known Symfony2 bundles.
+* The Symfony CMF took care not to reinvent the wheel.
+That resulted in a lot of bundles integrating commonly known Symfony2 bundles.

 I can't tell you more about the architecture and bundles of the Symfony CMF, but there is much much more to explore.
 Take a look at